jancc/jancc.github.io/content/_index.md

 date: 2022-10-01T18:46:54Z
 ---

 Hi!
 I’m Jan (he/him).
-I'm a programmer by trade.
-I've majored in computer science and am currently working as a developer of e-commerce platforms.
+I've majored in computer science and write computer code for a living and for fun.
-However, I am interested in many different things.
-Be it writing tools that help me with my day-to-day tasks or hobbyist game projects.

 You can find some of the stuff that I made on this website!